JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

   are generally different.

-- We need the adjoint operator, `'`, because the last dimension in arrays is the observation dimension, according to the MLUtils.jl convention.
+- We need the adjoint operator, `'`, because the last dimension in arrays is the observation dimension, according to the MLCore.jl convention.
 Remember, `Xnew` is a table here.

 Since LearnAPI.jl provides fallbacks for `obs` that simply return the unadulterated data